 YOU CAN’T HAIL CABS FROM THE SIDE OF THE ROAD

 Get the number of a cab company so you can call for one when you need it.
 There is extra cost when you call for one.

 The other option is to look for a taxi rank (pictured) and take a cab from there.
 Sometimes this is not so convenient because taxi ranks seem few and far between.
 So there were times, like going to the airport with luggage, that paying extra to get picked up by a cab was the simplest solution.

-They are cheaper when you buy them in a bundle of 4 instead of individually, then to validate it as you use it.
-We didn’t take the bus often, because the schedule was not reliable and many times it was faster to walk, but it was good to have bus tickets ready, just in case you are tired and would rather use the bus than walk back to your accomodations.
+They are cheaper when you buy them in a bundle of 4 instead of individually, then validate them as you use them.
+We didn’t take the bus often, because the bus schedule was not reliable and many times it was faster to walk, but it was good to have bus tickets ready, just in case you are tired and would rather use the bus than walk back to your accommodations.